samuellealb/boilerplate-vue3-storybook/README.md

 ## Features and good practices

 ### Mocker Mode / Server Mode
-- Mocker server run by default both with Storybook and Vue app.
+- All scripts run mocker server by default.
 - To consume server data, you have to define the server URL in the `VITE_API_URL` variable, at `.env.development` file, and add `:server` to script name. e.g. `yarn dev:server`.
-- All MSW config and data files must be places inside `/src/mocks`
+- All MSW config and data files must be placed inside `/src/mocks`
 - Data objects are exported from `/src/mocks/data.js`
 - Request handlers are configured at `/src/mocks/handlers.js` and are used by Vue and Storybook from here.